FSC-OS/FLAIR/README.md

 http://flair-stevenday.rhcloud.com/static/prototype/index.html

-Currently this only allows you to put data in for one site, to keep things simple, but it is fully functional (or should be) in that respect.
-There's no visualisation yet either.
+Currently this only has two sites to keep it simple, and the visualisation leaves a bit to be desired.
 Please do give it a go though, especially in iOS devices, and see if you can break anything.

 ### Instructions
 On you first visit you'll need to click the `Load default sites` button, which simulates loading an exercise configuration from somewhere.
-Then you'll see a site which you can navigate in a similar way to the previous version of the app.
+Then you'll see two sites which you can navigate in a similar way to the previous version of the app.
 Then only real difference is the site page I've added, so that you can see all the experiments at each site, and the fact that I've broken the 'experiments' up a bit, to illustrate that they're configurable now.

 Configurability
 ---------------
-As an example of how it's now possible to configure the app to do almost anything, here are some examples of the code that it's currently using to load in the experiments:
+As an example of how it's now possible to configure the app to do different experiments, here are some examples of the code that it's currently using to load in the experiments:

 		{
             id:0,
+            order:0,
             userId: "Group1",
             groupId: "Group1",
             datetime: "2012-01-01",